-4.6 E-Spec Keywords Valid in CircleMUD 3.0
+4.6 E-Spec Keywords Valid in CircleMUD 3.1

-The only keywords supported under Circle 3.0 are BareHandAttack, Str, StrAdd, Int, Wis, Dex, Con, and Cha.
+The only keywords supported under Circle 3.1 are BareHandAttack, Str, StrAdd, Int, Wis, Dex, Con, and Cha.
 However, the E-Specs have been designed such that new ones are quite easy to add; check with your local implementor to see if your particular MUD has added any additional E-Specs.
 Future versions of CircleMUD will have considerably more features available in the Enhanced section such as the ability to individually set mobs' skill proficiencies.

-BareHandAttack This controls the description of violence given during battles, in messages such as "The Beastly fido bites you very hard."
+- BareHandAttack This controls the description of violence given during battles, in messages such as "The Beastly fido bites you very hard."
 BareHandAttack should be one of the following numbers:

+- 0 hit/hits

-- 1 sting/stings
+1 sting/stings

-2 whip/whips
+- 2 whip/whips

-3 slash/slashes
+- 3 slash/slashes

-4 bite/bites
+- 4 bite/bites

-5 bludgeon/bludgeons
+- 5 bludgeon/bludgeons

-6 crush/crushes
+- 6 crush/crushes

 - 7 pound/pounds

+- 8 claw/claws